pymmcore-plus/pymmcore-gui/CONTRIBUTING.md

 The "primary" version of python that we target at any time is defined in `.python-version`.
 This is the version that will be installed by `uv` if it's not already present on your system.
-We also test against all versions greater than the minimium version defined in `pyproject.toml` under the `[project.requires-python]` section.
+We also test against all versions greater than the minimum version defined in `pyproject.toml` under the `[project.requires-python]` section.

 ## Running the GUI